tupol/spark-utils/docs/spark-runnable.md

 Using this API is fairly easy, and it comes down mainly to defining the `run()` method.

-One should always think about the return type of the `SparkRunnable` is about to create, though `SparkRunnable[Config, Result[Unit]]` is also possible.
+One should always think about the return type of the `SparkRunnable` is about to create, though `SparkRunnable[Config, Unit]` is also possible.

-One can think of the `Configuration` type as the type of the application context.
+The `Context` can be seen as the application configuration and in most of the cases the most basic case class will suffice.